Unknown446-eel/odin-recipes/README.md

     The purpose of this repository is to be a representation of my HTML knowledge so far.
+The object of this project is to create a website that holds a collection recipes for a variety of different foods.
+Note that I did use AI to create the text for the description, ingredients, and steps sections.